Ryo-samuraiJP/Ryo-samuraiJP/README.md

   - 🙋🏻‍♂️ Aspiring Software Engineer and Web Developer based in 🇨🇦 ⚠️<strong>AVAILABLE IMMEDIATELY!</strong>⚠️

-  - 💼 7+ months of experience in AI/LLM evaluation.
+  - 💼 Experienced in Large Language Model (LLM) evaluation.

   - 💻 Expertise in front-end development using React, JavaScript, TypeScript, and Tailwind CSS.